Your child may be excluded from school by the headteacher for a number of reasons, and for anything from a half-day to permanently.

 Frequently asked questions

 There may be times when the school will ask you to collect your child at lunchtime.
-As a 'one off' this may resolve a specific incident.
-If however, you are being asked to do this on a regular basis it should only be as part of an agreed arrangement to provide support for your child.
+If a child is sent home it must be classed as an exclusion.
+If however you are being asked to do this on a regular basis it should only be as part of an agreed reduced timetable arrangement to provide support for your child and should not be a long term arrangement.

 If this is not provided then this means your child has been excluded from school at lunchtime which should be recorded as a half-day exclusion.